Saad-Ohid/saad_ohid_eportfolio.github.io/index.md

 ### A Journey from Student to Software Engineer

-This ePortfolio showcases a complete journey through the Computer Science program, turning years of study into real-world software skills.
-The educational path started with core math and science classes at BMCC and finished with a Bachelor's degree at Southern New Hampshire University.
+This ePortfolio showcases a complete journey through the Computer Science program, turning years of study into real world software skills.
+The educational path started with core math and science classes at BMCC and completing a Bachelor's degree at Southern New Hampshire University.

 Working with tools and languages like **Java, Python, C++, SQL, and the MEAN stack** has built a strong foundation.
 The projects below prove a readiness to step into the technology industry as a professional software engineer who can build, fix, and protect modern applications.